 There are two links that are indispensable to your DC dining adventure.
 The Washingtonian Magazine 100 Very Best Restaurants.
 To book your favorite restaurant use Open Table Washington, DC Restaurants.

-Following are a few of our favorites:
+Following are a few of our favorite Washington DC restaurants:

 DUPONT CIRCLE RESTAURANTS

 Mourayo (Great Greek!
 Like being in the Greek islands in Washington, DC)

 Mourayo, right around the corner from Embassy Circe Guest House on Connecticut Avenue, is one of our favorite DC restaurants.
 The food is fresh, zesty, vibrant and tasty!
 Great fish, including whole fish baked in salt (try the branzino!), wonderful grilled lamb, excellent pork dishes (try Pythagoras “Theorema” – Pork loin medallions with figs, almonds, manouri cheese and honey sauce) and Laura’s favorite appetizer, Garides Saganaki (Sauteed shrimp, tomato/feta sauce).
 Add a wonderful, dry Santorini wine and you have quite a meal.